abyMosa/githubUserWidget/README.md

 if you run into any issues during installation.

 1. `cd project && yarn` and then `yarn elm-app-start` to start the dev server.
-Run `yarn watch-css` in a separate terminal to compile the Sass.
-Navigate to [http://localhost:3000](http://localhost:3000) in your browser (if it doesn't automatically open).
+Navigate to [http://localhost:3000](http://localhost:3000) in your browser (if it doesn't automatically open). `create-elm-app` uses PostCSS by default and you can install any plugins you like, and should you wish to use Sass instead you can rename `main.css` to `main.scss` and run `yarn watch-css`.

 1. You are not required to use any external packages, but should you wish to do so you can install Elm packages with `yarn elm-app-install <package-name>`.